rajansagarwal/gardening/content/notes/home/about.md

 - Psychology!
 One of my goals is to read this huge repository of psychology books.. but I haven't found the luxury to do so yet. 💭 I like [personality tests](notes/perdev/mh/self-awareness/tests.md) and [self-awareness.](notes/perdev/mh/self-awareness.md)
 - Anything related to personal development!
 I'm trying to get into reading more non-fiction books this year.
 I recently read [Atomic Habits](notes/sources/books.md) by James Clear.
 I'm also subscribed to a loooot of [newsletters](notes/sources/newsletters.md) and make time to read them.
 - Leadership and facilitation 👥
 - Music 🎧 I have over a hundred playlists (okay 99 that are published online) on [Spotify](https://open.spotify.com/user/chloeabrasada) and am constantly on the lookout for good finds.
 I'm also a bathroom singer and frustrated guitarist/ pianist.
-I sometimes post in [Stream Chloe Abrasada music | Listen to songs, albums, playlists for free on SoundCloud](https://soundcloud.com/chloeabrasada) lol.
+I sometimes post in [SoundCloud](https://soundcloud.com/chloeabrasada) lol.
 - Sitcoms!
 When I'm too tired to do anythiiing, I like spending my time watching lighthearted shows for the sake of just smiling.
 - Dogs... 🐶
 - Tea lol.
 I like green tea & chai. 🍵 Also, tea >>> coffee.